airbr/newpersonal/readme.md

 ![](readme-assets/personal-desktop-screenshot.png)

-##### Mobile
+##### Mobile (With mobile phone frame)

 ![](readme-assets/personal-mobile-screenshot.png)

 #### Summary

  * Personal website.
 I wanted it to be fast, simple and practical.
-Focus is on giving button links with various <b>actions</b> using just HTML i.e. call my phone number with a compatible device/app on your system, click to see my Github.
-In total there are at least 7 ways to contact me, ways to pay me or buy me gifts and one wikipedia article to learn some about my heritage.
+Focus is on giving clickable or pressable actions using just HTML as much as possible i.e. call my phone number with a compatible device/app on your system, click to see my Github.
+There are at least 7 ways to contact me, a way to pay me or buy me gifts and one wikipedia article to learn some about my heritage!

  * Technically/design wise, I wanted it to be mobile friendly, and this lead me to actually emulating a mobile phone with app-like buttons.
 See Credits for original CSS frame.
+This meant the sizing and layout is basically mobile-first.

  * On the fun side, the website has a very basic Service Worker enabling it for offline use.
 You can try it yourself by visiting my website offline and after refreshing your cache.
 The website should load with a blank screen (Im working on something fun for this)

   Update:

   # WOOHOO!
+  After a few tries, my first test score was 69, I made enough changes including add splash screen details and theme details for mobile users who might wish to save it to homescreen and wallah!

   ![](readme-assets/PWA100.png)